pnayak93/week_8/README.md

 ```

-For DNAseq files, the mergeDNA.sh file merges bam files together, then uses this output to generate vcf files.
+For DNAseq files, the `mergeDNA.sh` file merges bam files together, then uses this output to generate vcf files.
-The mergevcf file merges all the vcf files together for SNP calling.
+The `mergevcf.sh` file merges all the vcf files together for SNP calling.
 both of these files are run as batch slurm jobs.